TrueLayer/truelayer-php/README.md

 ## Initialising the SDK

-You will need to go to the TrueLayer console and create your credentials.
-You can then pass them to the SDK configurator:
+You will need to go to the TrueLayer console and create your credentials which tou can then to the SDK configurator.
+You will also need to provide an HTTP client that implements [PSR-18](https://www.php-fig.org/psr/psr-18/):

 ```php
 $sdk = \TrueLayer\Sdk::configure()